pupil-labs/pupil-docs/neon/neon-player/gaze-offset-correction/index.md

-# Post-Hoc Gaze Offset Correction
+# Post-Hoc Offset Correction

-There might be times where the operator may have forgotten to set the [offset correction](../../data-collection/offset-correction/) at the time of the recording, and you would like to adjust it post-hoc.

-While this is not yet possible in Cloud, you can achieve this, in Neon Player.
+Post-hoc [Offset Correction](../../data-collection/offset-correction/) is possible with Neon Player.
+The offset correction is a simple two-dimensional translation of the raw gaze signal.
+To use this feature, navigate to the 'Gaze Data' plugin and drag the sliders until the gaze offset is correctly applied.
+Offset corrected gaze will subsequently be used by any plugins that leverage gaze data, such as the Fixation Detector and Surface Tracker Plugins.

 ![Gaze offset correction screen in Neon Player](./np-gaze-offset.webp)

-This gaze offset correction is a simple two dimensional translation that corrects for the offset in the gaze estimation.